apollo

 How to manage the interaction:

-Although there is a possible interaction between Clopitab-A 75 Capsule and Omacetaxine mepesuccinate, you can take these medicines together if prescribed by a doctor.
-It is important to closely monitor for any signs of bleeding during the treatment and contact a doctor right away if you experience symptoms like bruising, dizziness, or severe headache.
-Other symptoms to watch out for include red or black stools, weakness, and vomiting.
-Do not stop using any medications without talking to a doctor.
+Although there is a possible interaction between Clopitab-A 75 Capsule and ibuprofen, you can take these medicines together if prescribed by a doctor.
+However, if you experience severe stomach discomfort, bloating, sudden dizziness or lightheadedness, nausea, vomiting (particularly with blood), loss of appetite, and/or black, tarry stools, contact a doctor immediately.
+Do not stop using any medications without consulting a doctor.

 How does the drug interact with Clopitab-A 75 Capsule: